How to Get a Mortgage for Buying at Auction

 You may also have to pay interest every day until the property is sold and might even have to pay the difference if the property finally sells for less than your initial bid.
 Your verified conveyancer will help you with the legal side of the purchase.

 A Mortgage in Principle is the certificate or statement from a lender to say they would be willing to lend you a certain amount of money in principle.
 The amount is based upon your financial background, including information obtained from your credit score.
+It'll give you an accurate idea of how much mortgage you can afford.

 All mortgage lenders provide a Mortgage in Principle (MIP), otherwise known as an Agreement in Principle or Decision in Principle.
 Having an MIP is not only vital for buying at auction, it is reassuring as a buyer to know how much you can theoretically afford.